len23/Capstone-Health-Directory/README.md

 To start this project open either on a server or a browser the index.html file.

-If you want to modify some scss files and work on them, first [install sass] (https://sass-lang.com/install)on your local environment and then run the sass --watch css/scss/main_style.scss:css/style.css command in order to compile the scss files into a css file.
+If you want to modify some scss files and work on them, first [install sass](https://sass-lang.com/install/) on your local environment and then run the sass --watch css/scss/main_style.scss:css/style.css command in order to compile the scss files into a css file.

 ## Author